Eugene Onegin (opera): Act 1

-Madame Larina and the nurse Filippyevna are sitting outside in the garden.
+Madame Larina and the nurse Filipyevna are sitting outside in the garden.
 They can hear Madame Larina's two daughters, Tatyana and her younger sister Olga, singing a love song.
 Madame Larina begins to reminisce about her own courtship and marriage.
 A group of peasants enter, and celebrate the harvest with songs and dances.
 Tatyana and Olga watch.
 Tatyana has been reading a romantic novel and is absorbed by the story; her carefree sister, on the other hand, wants to join in the celebrations.
 Madame Larina tells Tatyana that real life is very different from her novels.
-Filippyevna announces that visitors have arrived: Olga's fiancé Lensky, a young poet, and his friend Eugene Onegin, visiting the area from St Petersburg.
+Filipyevna announces that visitors have arrived: Olga's fiancé Lensky, a young poet, and his friend Eugene Onegin, visiting the area from St Petersburg.
 The pair are shown in and Lensky introduces Onegin to the Larin family.
 Onegin is initially surprised that Lensky has chosen the extrovert Olga rather than her more subtle elder sister as his fiancée.
 Tatyana for her part is immediately and strongly attracted to Onegin.
 Lensky expresses his delight at seeing Olga and she responds flirtatiously.
 Onegin tells Tatyana of his boredom in the country and describes the death of his uncle and his subsequent inheritance of a nearby estate.
-Filippyevna recognizes that Onegin has had a profound effect on Tatyana.
+Filipyevna recognizes that Onegin has had a profound effect on Tatyana.